charles-uno/resume/resume.md

 ## Visiting Assistant Professor of Physics @ St. Olaf College, Fall 2020

-- Coached undergraduate juniors in advanced problem solving techniques.
+- Coached undergraduate juniors in advanced problem solving techniques, including numerical modeling and data visualization in **Python**.
 - Coordinated the efforts of two TAs to ensure each student's grasp of core concepts.

 <!---